izzitmichaela/DeckPhotographer/README.md

 1. If you haven't already, install a Python environment, such as [Anaconda](https://www.anaconda.com/products/individual).
 1. Download files included in the project.
 There should be two - the python runner file, and requirements.txt
-1. Install the script's dependencies by opening a command line and running the following command:
+1. Install the script's dependencies by opening a command line, navigating to your project folder, and running the following command:

     `python -m pip install -r requirements.txt`